 What we pay for our homes and apartments has a HUGE impact on our financial health.
 The cost of housing dwarfs all of the other top spending categories for Americans.
 According to the most recent BLS statistics, Americans spend an average of $22,624 on housing per year (per consumer unit, or household).
 This more than doubles the next highest category – transportation.

-And across all income levels, the percentage of total spend crosses 30%.
-With lower income levels it’s almost at 40%.
+And across all income levels, the percentage of total spend crosses at least 30%.
+With lower income levels it’s closer to the 40% mark.
+Here’s a breakdown of average housing cost spend per household, by income level:

 |Item||First (Lowest) 20%||Second 20%||Third 20%||Fourth 20%||Fifth (Highest) 20%|

 Getting a Grip on your Housing Costs

 We’re still paying way too much for housing.
 And the result is that it can completely destroy our finances when circumstance goes south.
 We lock ourselves in to mortgages or leases that allow the slimmest room for error.
 Is this the “American dream“?

 Here’s the thing about housing costs – everyone needs a shelter over their head.
 But what happens when we lose our jobs, encounter a medical emergency, or other financial setback?
-The average American personal savings rate has dipped back down to the 3% range.
+The average American personal savings rate has been in the 5-7% range in recent years (recently as low as 2.5%).
 What do you think happens when 50% or 100% of someone’s income disappears?
 Complete personal finance destruction.

 Unlike with food, transportation, utilities, entertainment, travel, clothing, and just about every other spending category – housing costs are pretty inflexible once you are locked in to a contract.
 If you can’t afford to meet your monthly rent or mortgage, you have to heavily draw down on your savings or you lose your place.

-Outside of having a much higher personal savings rate than 3%, what can you do to prevent this scenario from happening?
+Outside of having a much higher personal savings rate, what can you do to prevent this scenario from happening?

 That’s what we’ll be discussing over the next few weeks.